-After his exchange, Hamilton returned to Britain,^[32] where he funded his adopted son's education at Glasgow University.^[33] Because of his high rank, Hamilton was able to obtain a commission for his son, who became a cornet in 1792.^[33] The boy changed his name to James Hamilton when he enlisted in the British Army.^[37]
+After his exchange, Hamilton returned to Britain,[32] where he funded his adopted son's education at Glasgow University.[33]
+Because of his high rank, Hamilton was able to obtain a commission for his son, who became a cornet in 1792.[33]
+The boy changed his name to James Hamilton when he enlisted in the British Army.[37]

-Around 1790, Hamilton made various renovations to Murdostoun: filling the turret staircase and the old dungeons, adding a parapet running round the roof-line, and changing the original courtyard.^[38] On his brother Galvin's death in 1798, Hamilton took over Murdostoun.
-He came to be considered as one of the most influential freeholders in Lanarkshire.^[20]
+Around 1790, Hamilton made various renovations to Murdostoun: filling the turret staircase and the old dungeons, adding a parapet running round the roof-line, and changing the original courtyard.
+[38] On his brother Galvin's death in 1798, Hamilton took over Murdostoun.
+He came to be considered as one of the most influential freeholders in Lanarkshire.[20]

 Hamilton was the colonel of the 15th Regiment of Foot from 22 August 1792 to 1794, during which he took part in the 1790s West Indies Campaign.
-The 15th Foot was awarded the battle honour Martinique part of the First Brigade, which consisted of the 39th and 43rd Regiment of Foot and was led by Sir C. Gordon.^[40]
+The 15th Foot was awarded the battle honour Martinique 1794 (5 February - 25 March).
+[39] During the battle, the 15th Foot was a part of the First Brigade, which consisted of the 39th and 43rd Regiment of Foot and was led by Sir C.